lijun99/altar2-documentation/docs/cuda/Installation.rst

     # install
     $ make install

-If successfully, pyre should be installed to `/usr/local` or the directory specified by `CMAKE_INSTALL_PREFIX`.
+If successfully, pyre should be installed to `/usr/local` (by default) or the directory specified by `CMAKE_INSTALL_PREFIX`.
 The installed files include
 ::

     --- bin  # executable shell scripts